 However, are you going to get more caffeine from a cup of nitro than you would from a shot of espresso?
 Absolutely.

-Obviously the exact caffeine content will vary depending on the beans used.
+Of course, the exact caffeine content will vary depending on the beans used.
 But as a general rule, if you get a nitro cold brew from the tap, you will get more caffeine than you would from a single serving of either regular coffee or espresso.

 Is Nitro coffee bad for you?

 Nitro cold brew has become increasingly popular in fitness sectors, especially as an alternative to iced coffee and other caffeinated drinks.
-So it’s natural to wonder, is this actually healthier than the alternatives?
+So it’s natural to wonder, is this healthier than the alternatives?

 Not only does swapping in nitro for your go-to caffeine boost help cut down on calories, but it is also pretty refreshing by its own merit.
 It combines the cooling sensation of a cold brew with the bright fizziness of a soda or sparkling water, all with the creaminess of a smoothie.